-The Anatomy of the Shoulder | Shoulder Pain in Innsbrook, MO
+How Does the Shoulder Work? | Shoulder Pain in Innsbrook, MO

 - The glenohumeral (GH) joint is a ball and socket joint where the humerus (upper arm bone) fits into a relatively small dish called the glenoid.
-Given the relatively shallow socket, it has the widest range of motion as any other human joint.
+Given the relatively shallow dish, it has the widest range of motion as any other human joint.

 - the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the shoulder